10 Must-See Attractions in Plzeň – The Pilsner Capital of the Czech Republic

 7. Underground Plzen

-Put on your helmet and go on an underground adventure under Plzen's old quarters.
-From the end of the 13th century, the underground passages under Plzen began to be excavated and today they stretch like a spider's web of tunnels under the city's streets.
+Put on your helmet and embark on an underground adventure beneath Plzeň’s historic quarters.
+Excavations began at the end of the 13th century, and today the tunnels stretch like a spider’s web beneath the city streets, offering a fascinating glimpse into the past.

 For centuries, the underground passageways have been an important part of daily life and were used for beer storage, fresh water wells, food storage and as shelter for the inhabitants during war.
 During the guided tour, you will see many of the historical objects found in the tunnels during the excavations and also hear stories about how people lived in Plzen in the Middle Ages.